FleekHQ/space-services/README.md

 This will be configured in CI soon.

+### Create the secrets

+We use AWS's Parameter Store to store secret values that will get injected as env vars into services.
+The secrets needed are:

+- txl-user-key-${env}
+- txl-user-secret-${env}
+- txl-hub-url-${env}

+(where `env` is the current deployed environment as prd or stg)

 ### Deploy the resources

 If the resources have not been created yet, run the following command in each of the resource folders: `sls --stage [CURR_STAGE] deploy`.